Mozzo1000/andreasbackstrom.se/content/embrace-data.md

 With this model, privacy is not dead, you can still cheat on your wife without her knowing, well at least for a little while(they all find out eventually) and you still feel safe and secure.

-In a way to both be true to the "swedish model" of privacy and be as open to everyone around me as possible I have decided to release as much information about myself in various forms.
+In a way to both be true to the "Swedish model" of privacy and be as open to everyone around me as possible I have decided to release as much information about myself in various forms.
 This will obviously exclude some type of data that may harm me directly such as banking and credit card information but I will try and be as transparent as possible if data has been altered or removed for certain reasons.